 - Better able to do aerobic exercise after 8 to 10 minutes (second-wind phenomenon)

 - Brownish red urine, especially after periods of activity

 - Easily tiring during activity, with stiffness or weakness soon after starting exercise

 - Muscle pain

-- Permanent weakness in the thigh or other muscles (in a fraction of people with the condition)
+- Permanent weakness in the thigh or other muscles.
+This happens in a small portion of people with the condition.

 How is McArdle disease diagnosed?

-Doctors first take a medical history, ask about your recent symptoms, past medical conditions, and your family medical history.
-A doctor usually does a thorough physical exam, including tests of your muscle strength.
-Doctors may test your endurance or ability for sustained exercise.
+Your healthcare provider first takes a health history.
+He or she asks about your recent symptoms, past health conditions, and your family health history.
+He or she usually does a thorough physical exam, including tests of your muscle strength.
+He or she may test your endurance or ability for sustained exercise.
 Some diagnostic tests include:

 - Blood tests to check for muscle enzymes, such as creatine kinase

 - DNA blood tests for known McArdle disease mutations